 - API Documentation – WildDuck has a REST API to control all parts of the server

 - Installation instructions – to set up all required parts (WildDuck, Haraka, ZoneMTA, WildDuck Webmail) on your server.

 WildDuck does not use a file system to store email messages (or any data, to think of it) as everything is stored on a MongoDB cluster.
 WildDuck supports MongoDB sharding, so you can set up your cluster as large as you want to.

 For extra tuning WildDuck separates attachments from message content and stores these under a different database name, so you could mount a larger and less expensive SATA to store attachments while running everything else from smaller and faster SSD drives.

-All WildDuck instances are stateless so to increase throughput you could just add more WildDuck application servers behind a TCP load balancer, no need to worry how to send specific users to specific mail servers.
+All WildDuck instances are stateless, so to increase throughput, you could add more WildDuck application servers behind a TCP load balancer, no need to worry about how to send specific users to specific mail servers.

 IMAP Protocol Support

-There are multiple newer and experimental mail server software projects that offer great scalability but lack on the protocol side, usually providing only the simplistic and less capable POP3 protocol.
+Multiple newer and experimental mail server software projects offer great scalability but lack on the protocol side, usually providing only the simplistic and less capable POP3 protocol.
 WildDuck has first-class support for IMAP.
 Any email client should be able to connect to it.

 Yes, this is a valid email address hosted by a WildDuck instance.
 WildDuck supports all Unicode-related extensions – email addresses, folder names, message headers, and so on.

-While WildDuck is more secure by definition than most alternatives as it does not require root privileges, it does not touch the file system, it does not run any shell commands and is written in memory safe language, then it also has some built-in security features to help secure user accounts.
+WildDuck is more secure by definition than most alternatives.
+It does not require root privileges, does not touch the file system, does not run any shell commands, and is written in a memory-safe language.
+It also has some built-in security features to help secure user accounts.

 WildDuck supports Application-Specific Passwords and multi-factor authentication, it includes TOTP and U2F helper methods, but you can also BYO.
 Security events are logged and can be inspected by the user.
 Users can also set their GPG public key to encrypt stored emails.
 Authentication attempts are rate-limited to prevent brute-forcing.